-Beautiful, large red flowers on compact, 12″ tall plants.
-Orral and Joan Craig discovered this Cockscomb variety growing in an Amish garden near Arthur, Illinois.
+Beautiful red cockscomb flowers grow on compact, 12-inch tall plants.
+Orral and Joan Craig discovered this variety growing in an Amish garden near Arthur, Illinois.
 (Annual)

 Each packet contains approximately 10o seeds.